 4. Transfer The Design

 You can smooth out any wrinkles with an iron.
-Place cardboard or some thick paper inside the T-Shirt to prevent excess ink from being transferred to the other side of the shirt when it is being ironed on.
+Place cardboard or some thick paper inside the T-shirt to prevent excess ink from being transferred to the other side of the shirt when it is being ironed.

 #2 – Heat Press Machine

-To use a heat press machine for your personalized T-Shirt design, you need the following materials: your T-Shirt, the transfer design, scissors, transfer paper, an inkjet printer or a laser printer, the heat press machine.
+To use a heat press machine for your personalized T-shirt design, you need the following materials: your T-shirt, the transfer design, scissors, transfer paper, an inkjet printer or a laser printer, and a heat press machine.

 Here are some things you should remember when using the heat press machine:

-• Also, remember that some fabrics are heat tolerant while others are not.
-If you use a material that cannot handle heat, you not only ruin the design, you ruin the shirt as well.
+- Also, remember that some fabrics are heat tolerant while others are not.
+If you use a material that cannot handle heat, you not only ruin the design, but you ruin the shirt as well.
 Cotton, lycra, nylon, polyester, and spandex are examples of materials that are heat tolerant.

 Now you’re ready to make some cool-looking Tees.